Our story

 Let's start from the very beginning.

-I am Katie.
+My name is Katie.
 I'm married to a man named Will Merchant.
-Seems fitting that we sell something, right?With the last name Merchant.... get it?
-We are a family of four humans, two dogs, a snake, a few fish, a couple of frogs and about 2,000,000 honey bees.
-We have a house full of love, food and chaos.... and we love it!
+Seems fitting that we sell something, right?
+With the last name Merchant....
+We are a family of four humans, two dogs, a snake, a ton of fish and about 4,000,000 honey bees.
+We have a house full of love, food and absolute chaos.... most of the time, we love it!

-Our beekeeping journey started about 5 years ago when the kids and I were eating lunch on our back deck.
-Charlie, our youngest son, went pale and silent tears started running down his sweet little face.
+Our beekeeping journey started in the spring 2018, when the kids and I were eating lunch on our back deck.
+Charlie, our youngest son who was 2 and a bit at the time, went pale and had silent tears running down his sweet little face.
 Of course we comforted him and asked what was wrong.
-He was panicking because he thought there was a wasp on the table!
-It was a fly but, nonetheless he was truly afraid.
+He was panicking because he thought there was a wasp on the table.
+It was a house fly but, nonetheless, he was truly afraid.
 That was a real fear for him.
-As a parent, I decided that day that we are going to work together and teach him there is nothing to be afraid of.... they're just bugs.
-So, we decided to get honey bees.
-I took a course through ABC bees, and ordered our first little bee hive.
-That year we started with 2 hives (that's 20,000 bees on day 1!)
+As a parent, we decided that day, that we are going to work together and teach him there is nothing to be afraid of.... they're just bugs.
+We believe that if there is something that you're afriad of, if you learn about it, it becomes less scary.

 our first hive lesson.